Kevincnzuk/live-ev-bus-akl/README.md

 ## License

-This project is distributed under `GNU GENERAL PUBLIC LICENSE`.
+This project is licensed under the `GNU General Public License v3.0`.

 Read more at [`LICENSE`](LICENSE).